-Veterans’ & Military Retirees’ Comprehensive Military Benefits Guide There are benefits for military retirees, and benefits for veterans who have separated from the military without retiring.
+Veterans’ & Military Retirees’ Comprehensive Military Benefits Guide There are military benefits for retirees of the US military, and benefits for veterans who have separated from the military without retiring.
 Those who retire typically have more options than those who separate.
-But that doesn’t mean a lack of certain options for those who separated before getting enough time in… Read more »
+But that doesn’t mean a lack of certain options for those who separated before… Read more »

 There will be an app that is coming out in mid-2022, that will make access to the TSP platform even easier.
 Also, there will be new tools such as a virtual assistant and virtual chat.
 There will also be a mutual fund window opening for the TSP.
 Learn more.